edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

     unique user agents.

     ![](/images/v7/security/rate_rules_source_scope.png)

+    {{ PRODUCT_SECURITY }} Premier allows customers to apply a rate rule to unique clients, user agents, ASNs, JA3, cookies, query string parameters, and request headers.
+Additionally, you can combine up to two items.
+For example, you can apply a rate rule to unique user agents on a per ASN basis.

 -   A [Security Application](/guides/security/security_applications) configuration determines
     the set of requests to which this rate rule will be applied.
 Use condition groups to define one or more additional prerequisites